Beginners Guide To Biohacking: 9 Hacks to Maximize Your Potential

 Anybody familiar with Aristotle is aware that his definition of virtue is a mean between extremes.

-This can be applied to the idea of biohacking as well when you consider the fact that optimal health is a balance between extremes of excess and deficiency.
+This can be applied to biohacking as well.
+Consider the fact that optimal health is a balance between extremes.
+It’s the middle ground between excess and deficiency.

 For example, liver metabolism can be excessive, causing issues with cholesterol or fat metabolism.
 Deficient liver processes can also result in issues like anemia and metabolic buildup.

-With biohacking, we aim to acknowledge these changes while they are subtle and using herbs and supplements we can push it closer to the median where the best health of that organ is.
+Biohacking aims to acknowledge these changes while they are subtle.
+Using herbs and supplements we can push it closer to the median where the best health of that organ is.
 This is what biohacking is at its core.

-The world of herbs and supplements is large and can be difficult to navigate, what most biohackers do is determine where their weaknesses lie and whether they tend to fall into a state of either deficiency or excess.
+The world of herbs and supplements is very large and can be difficult to navigate.
+What most biohackers do is determine where their weaknesses lie.
+Then they determine whether they tend to fall into a state of either deficiency or excess.

-It’s from these observations that a biohacker can determine the best herbs and supplements to keep on hand in order to maintain this median.
+It’s from these observations that a biohacker can determine the best herbs and supplements to keep on hand.
+These herbs are used to exert subtle changes in physiology to maintain this median.

 One of the main areas of interest in terms of herbs for biohacking is a class known as adaptogens.
 This class of substances is unique in that they can improve the body’s overall ability to defend against stress.